finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplianceApi.md

 <a name="listcomplianceruns"></a>
 # **ListComplianceRuns**
-> PagedResourceListOfComplianceRun ListComplianceRuns (string page = null, int? limit = null, string filter = null)
+> ResourceListOfComplianceRun ListComplianceRuns (string page = null, int? limit = null, string filter = null)

-[EXPERIMENTAL] ListComplianceRuns: List historical compliance runs.
+[EXPERIMENTAL] ListComplianceRuns: List historical compliance runs. - - DEPRECATING - POST TRADE ONLY

 Use this endpoint to fetch a list of all historical compliance runs.